opensearch-project/documentation-website/_benchmark/reference/metrics/metric-records.md

 The `environment` describes the origin of a metric record.
 This is defined when initially [configuring]({{site.url}}{{site.baseurl}}/benchmark/configuring-benchmark/) OpenSearch Benchmark.
 You can use separate environments for different benchmarks but store the metric records in the same index.

 <!-- vale off -->
-## workload, test_procedure, provision-config-instance
+## workload, scenario, provision-config-instance
 <!-- vale on -->

-The workload, test procedures, and configuration instances for which the metrics are produced.
+The workload, scenarios, and configuration instances for which the metrics are produced.

 <!-- vale off -->
 ## name, value, unit